ljwagerfield/spark-twitter-example/README.md

 # Spark Twitter Example

+Spark example app that demonstrates, on a broad level, various aspects of Spark.

 ## Setup

-Instructions tested against OS X 10.11.
+These instructions have been tested against OS X 10.11.

 ### 1) Install Spark 1.6